heal-data-stewards/redcap-ingest/infer_prompt.md

 ## Rules

 - Always fix rows where `"classification.valid"` is `false`.
+- If `Choices, Calculations, OR Slider Labels` contains exactly two code/label pairs and the labels (case-insensitive) are “yes” and “no”, infer `yesno` rather than `radio`.
 - Parse `"Choices, Calculations, OR Slider Labels"` into structured code/label pairs for choice-based types.
 - Derive numeric min/max and labels for sliders from that same string.